xregistry/spec/core/spec.md

 - For numeric attributes, it MUST be an exact match.
 - For string attributes, its value MUST contain the `VALUE` within it but does not need to be an exact case match.
-- For boolean attributes, its value MUST be an exact case-sensitive match (`true` or `false`).
+- For boolean attributes, its value MUST be an exact case sensitive match (`true` or `false`).

 If the request references an entity (not a collection), and the `EXPRESSION`